roots/bud/packages/@roots/bud-cli/src/docs/README.md

 bud extensions:install
 ```

+## Running the build with logging

+Use the `--log` flag to run the build with logging enabled.

+## Installing dependencies automatically

+Try the `--install` flag to install packages flagged as required by various extensions.

 ## Running the build in CI

 It is possible, depending on your environment, that Bud's CLI output causes issues.
 In particular, it's usage of tty `raw mode` can cause issues with CI tools.